kevquirk/fuckedweb/index.md

 You could find all kinds of web pages, about all kinds of topics.
 Search engine optimisation didn't exist.
 Fuck, there were *no search engines* in the early days.

-If you wanted to find something, you had to hunt for it and that was all part of the fun.
+If you wanted to find something, you had to navigate your way to it and that was all part of the fun.
 There's a reason it's called *surfing the web* and that traditional browsers, like Netscape Navigator, had a nautical theme.

 You were the captain of a ship, sailing aimlessly through the wilds of the Web.
 Occasionally you would drop anchor and stop to peruse all the great content that netizens were putting out into the world.